wildjames/Patient-Appointment-Backend/notes.md

 Honestly, the appointments seem more complex so may take some time.
 There is a chance that I may need to sacrifice some rigour in the patients side, to get the appointments functioning.

+I've added in the appointments, and written some very basic tests for the endpoints.